 - The projects submitted should embrace only the performing arts (no outright film or exhibition projects)

-The application deadline has expired.
-The next deadline is April 30, 2018
+The new application phase for the International Coproduction Fund has now begun.
+The deadline is April 30, 2018 at 23:59 (CET).

 Applications to the International Coproduction Fund are made by electronic means using an online form.
 The application form is only available in English and applications can only be submitted in English.